UB-ES-19/A4-Picturest/README.md

 }
 ```

 Once this change is complete just execute the following command on the root of the project: `docker-compose up`.
 The DB and Picturest will be up after.

+If you want to open up a terminal inside the docker container where Picturest is running just:
+`docker ps`: this will show you at least 2 running containers, postgres and picturest.
+Copy the container ID of the picturest container.
+`docker exec -it containerID bash`: where containerID is the previously copied container ID.
+Now you can run commands like `python manage.py migrate` or `ls`